antidot/html-connector/README.md

 [![coverage report](https://scm.mrs.antidot.net/copro/html-connector/badges/master/coverage.svg)](https://scm.mrs.antidot.net/copro/html-connector/commits/master)

-This connector permits to import HTML into FT by creating the table of content automatically.
+This connector permits to import HTML into your FluidTopics instance and create the table of content automatically.
+The content of your HTML file should be available on your FluidTopics instance as soon as the content processing is finished.

 # Installing